nonara/ts-expose-internals/README.md

 This repository is deployed on a server which runs `scripts/cron.sh` every 12 hours.

-The scripts in `scripts` compare local release tags with the TypeScript compiler's tags.
+The `scripts` compare local release tags with the TypeScript compiler's tags.
 If it detects new versions, it compiles the source and creates a new release with the updated types.

-_Note: All scripts require `/bin/sh`_
+The built declarations file uses [Module Augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation) in order to supplement the existing types.

 ## Notes

 - We publish for TS releases only.
-If you'd like nightly builds, I recommend [byots](https://github.com/basarat/byots).
+If you'd like nightly builds, have a look a [byots](https://github.com/basarat/byots).
-- If our package is not matching the latest release, please allow 12hrs for sync to catch up, then file an issue
+- If our package is not matching the latest release, please allow 12hrs for sync to catch up, then file an issue.
+- We only have types for versions 3.8 and higher, as the older builds will not compile.
+  - If you'd like an older version's types and can get it to build, let us know in issues with your config, and we'll publish.
+  - Some of the older patch versions of 3.9 are missing due to the builds failing.
+It's advised to use latest 3.9 patch.

 ## Acknowledgments